Hermann Rorschach: Education and career

 Rorschach, in his early years, attended Schaffhausen Cantonal School in Schaffhausen, Switzerland.
 Rorschach was a bright student from the beginning, and he often tutored other students at his school.
 After Ernst Haeckel suggested a career in science, Rorschach attended Académie de Neuchâtel in 1904 studying geology and botany.
 After just a single term, he transferred to the Université de Dijon to take French classes.
 The same year he enrolled in medical school at the University of Zurich.
 While studying, Rorschach began learning Russian, and in 1906, while studying in Berlin, he traveled to Russia for a holiday.

 Travel was a large part of his life after medical school.
 On a trip to Dijon, in France, he met a man who taught him about Russian culture.
 Torn by the decision of whether to stay in Switzerland or move to Russia, he eventually took a job as first assistant at a Cantonal Mental Hospital.
+His work as a psychiatrist and stay at the Mental Hospital led to his development of the Rorschach test and his categorization of mental states.
 While working at the hospital, Rorschach finished his doctoral dissertation in 1912 under the psychiatrist Eugen Bleuler, who had taught Carl Jung.
 The excitement in intellectual circles over psychoanalysis constantly reminded Rorschach of his childhood inkblots.
 Wondering why different people often saw entirely different things in the same inkblots, he began, while still a medical student, showing inkblots to schoolchildren and analyzing their responses.
 This dissertation contained the origins for his ink blot experiment.

 All the while, Rorschach remained fascinated by Russian culture.
 In 1913, he obtained a fellowship opportunity in Russia, where he continued to study contemporary psychiatric methods.
 Rorschach spent some time in the village of Kryukovo outside of Moscow, and in 1914 he returned to Switzerland to work at the Waldau University Hospital in Bern, part of the University Psychiatric Services Bern.
 In 1915, Rorschach took the position of assistant director at the regional psychiatric hospital at Herisau, and in 1921 he wrote his book Psychodiagnostik, which was to form the basis of the inkblot test.

 Personal life

-Rorschach graduated in medicine at Zurich in 1909 and at the same time became engaged to Olga Stempelin, a woman from Kazan (in the present-day Russia).
+Rorschach graduated in medicine at Zurich in 1909 and at the same time became engaged to Olga Stempelin, a woman from Kazan (in present-day Russia).
 The couple were married in 1913 and lived in Russia until their return to Switzerland, for Rorschach's work, in 1915.
 They had two children, a daughter Elizabeth (called "Lisa", 1917–2006) and a son, Ulrich Wadin (called "Wadim", 1919–2010).
 Neither Lisa nor Wadim had children.

 One year after writing Psychodiagnostik, Rorschach died of peritonitis, probably resulting from a ruptured appendix.
 He was still associate director of the Herisau Hospital when he died, aged 37, on 2 April 1922.